mingfang/terraform-provider-k8s/site/k8s_apps_v1_deployment/README.md

 ######  TypeInt

 Optional: mode bits to use on created files by default.
 Must be a value between 0 and 0777.
 Defaults to 0644.
 Directories within the path are not affected by this setting.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
 ## items

 If unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the Secret, the volume setup will error unless it is marked optional.
 Paths must be relative and may not contain the '..' path or start with '..'.

+#### key

+###### Required •  TypeString

+The key to project.
+#### mode

+######  TypeInt

+Optional: mode bits to use on this file, must be a value between 0 and 0777.
+If not specified, the volume defaultMode will be used.
+This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
+#### path

+###### Required •  TypeString

+The relative path of the file to map the key to.
+May not be an absolute path.
+May not contain the path element '..'.
+May not start with the string '..'.
+#### optional

+######  TypeBool

+Specify whether the Secret or it's keys must be defined
+#### secret_name

+######  TypeString

+Name of the secret in the pod's namespace to use.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#secret
+## storageos

+StorageOS represents a StorageOS volume attached and mounted on Kubernetes nodes.

+#### fstype

+######  TypeString

+Filesystem type to mount.
+Must be a filesystem type supported by the host operating system.
+Ex. "ext4", "xfs", "ntfs".
+Implicitly inferred to be "ext4" if unspecified.
+#### read_only

+######  TypeBool

+Defaults to false (read/write).
+ReadOnly here will force the ReadOnly setting in VolumeMounts.
+## secret_ref

+SecretRef specifies the secret to use for obtaining the StorageOS API credentials.
+If not specified, default values will be attempted.

+#### name

+######  TypeString

+Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+#### volume_name

+######  TypeString

+VolumeName is the human-readable name of the StorageOS volume.
+Volume names are only unique within a namespace.
+#### volume_namespace

+######  TypeString

+VolumeNamespace specifies the scope of the volume within StorageOS.
+If no namespace is specified then the Pod's namespace will be used.
+This allows the Kubernetes name scoping to be mirrored within StorageOS for tighter integration.
+Set VolumeName to any name to override the default behaviour.
+Set to "default" if you are not using namespaces within StorageOS.
+Namespaces that do not pre-exist within StorageOS will be created.
+## vsphere_volume

+VsphereVolume represents a vSphere volume attached and mounted on kubelets host machine

+#### fstype

+######  TypeString

+Filesystem type to mount.
+Must be a filesystem type supported by the host operating system.
+Ex. "ext4", "xfs", "ntfs".
+Implicitly inferred to be "ext4" if unspecified.
+#### storage_policy_id

+######  TypeString

+Storage Policy Based Management (SPBM) profile ID associated with the StoragePolicyName.
+#### storage_policy_name

+######  TypeString

+Storage Policy Based Management (SPBM) profile name.
+#### volume_path

+###### Required •  TypeString

+Path that identifies vSphere volume vmdk the file mode, like fsGroup, and the result can be other mode bits set.
+## items

+If unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.
+If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
+If a key is specified which is not present in the Secret, the volume setup will error unless it is marked optional.
+Paths must be relative and may not contain the '..' path or start with '..'.